 It can be incorporated into any type of ceremony or service or be a simple act separate from what you consider a fitting goodbye ritual or gathering.
 Opportunities for participation exist with cremation just as with burial, family and friends can be present or witness it and say a final goodbye in a profound and meaningful way.
 Finally, there is a widespread perception that it is a greener option than conventional burial.

 Whatever this cremation is for you, we can help.
 You can call us at 604-324-8285 or 604-770-1471 anytime of day or night for help with an immediate death.
 For all other inquires, our business hours are Monday to Friday from 10 am – 5 pm and by appointment only.
 Please call or email us during our business hours if your need is not urgent and for help with planning ahead.

-You can purchase what you need directly from our online KORU Shop, whether or not we help you with caring for your dead.
-Visit our Shop to see our diverse selection of urns and keepsake items like jewellery.
+Go to KORU Shop where you can purchase urns and keepsake cremation jewellery directly from our online store, whether or not we help you with caring for your dead.

 KORU has made a conscious decision to only sell caskets and shrouds for burial and cremation that are either eco-friendly in their materials and manufacture and / or are made in Canada.
 We know how important it is for all of us to do our part to leave lighter footprints on our earth.

 Please visit the FAQ section for more information

 - Cremation is one of two legal ways to care for the deceased in BC.